Zeioth/compiler.nvim/README.md

 | output | Path where the compiled program will be written. |
 | parameters | Are optional parameters to pass to the compiler.
 If you don't need them you can delete this option or leave it as emtpy string if you want. |

-[SOLUTION] represents the executable to run after all programs have compiled.
+[SOLUTION] represents the executable to run after all programs in the solution have compiled.
 This section is optional and can be deleted safely.

 | Option | Description |
 |--|--|